 Available Action types

-X-Particles ships with 60 different Actions.
+X-Particles ships with many different Actions.
 These actions are grouped into five types as follows:

 - An action to change the editor display (which is also available in the interface of all other actions).

 - Object Actions: these actions affect X-Particles objects to change the object settings.
 They may also change certain particle data (e.g. the Change Trails action).

 - Control Modifier Actions: these actions only control a modifier, usually only to the extent of activating or deactivating it for a particular particle.

 - Direct Actions: these actions have a dual role.
 They can change particle data directly, such as the speed or radius.
 But they can also control an associated modifier in the same way as the Control Modifier actions.

 - Dynamics Actions: actions to control X-Particles dynamics objects.